Nets start home stretch with loss to T-Wolves

 Nets start home stretch with loss to Timberwolves

-It would be something of a futile endeavor to further describe the Nets' poor play on Friday afternoon, not when the team already did such a thorough job of it.
+It would be something of a futile endeavor to further describe the Nets’ poor play Friday afternoon, not when the team already had done such a thorough job of it.
 They were “searching for energy” and “lacked juice,” Kenny Atkinson said.
 They had no focus, Jarrett Allen added.
 And they were lackadaisical.

-You can take your pick on that last one, since three different players described the Nets’ effort that way – Allen, Joe Harris, and D’Angelo Russell.
+You can take your pick on that last one, as three different players described the Nets’ effort that way: Allen, Joe Harris and D’Angelo Russell.

-It was, in short, a very ugly matinee, and the result – a mostly lifeless 112-102 loss to the Timberwolves – means the Nets are now 3-5 at Barclays Center, a place where they’ll be playing six of their next seven games.
-The Timberwolves, meanwhile, won their first game on the road this season, having come into Friday 0-7 away from the Twin Cities.
+It was, in short, a very ugly matinee, and the result — a mostly lifeless 112-102 loss to the Timberwolves — means the Nets are 3-5 at Barclays Center, where they’ll be playing six of their next seven games.
+The Timberwolves, meanwhile, earned their first road victory this season, having entered Friday 0-8 away from the Twin Cities.

-The Nets committed 19 turnovers for 31 points and failed to solve Derrick Rose (25 points) and Karl-Anthony Towns (21); Towns had three fouls before halftime and five with six minutes left, but it hardly stopped him as he scored 19 points in the second half.
-The Nets did score 52 points off the bench, but starters Jared Dudley and Russell struggled, scoring four and five points, respectively.
+The Nets committed 19 turnovers for 31 points and failed to solve Derrick Rose (25 points) and Karl-Anthony Towns (21).
+Towns had three fouls before halftime and five with six minutes left, but it hardly stopped him as he scored 19 points in the second half.
+The Nets did receive 52 points from their reserves, but starters Russell and Jared Dudley struggled, scoring five and four points, respectively.
 Harris and Spencer Dinwiddie led the Nets with 18 points apiece.

-They trailed by as many as 18 in the third quarter and clawed back to within four with three minutes left before fading again.
+The Nets trailed by as many as 18 in the third quarter and clawed back to within four with three minutes left in the game before fading again.

-"We tried different things, we tried different guys on him, we tried fronting him," Atkinson said of Towns.
-"We just couldn’t get the stop we needed."
+“We tried different things, we tried different guys on him, we tried fronting him,” Atkinson said.
+“We just couldn’t get the stop we needed.”

+It wasn’t nearly enough, though, as Rose’s floater and Robert Covington’s dunk a minute and a half later gave the Timberwolves room to breathe.

 “You can’t blame it on the 12 p.m. game,” Allen said.
-They were “just not being focused, really.
+The Nets were “just not being focused, really.
 We came into the game a little lackadaisical.”

 Based on everyone’s assessment, it certainly showed.